3di-for-openrobotics/ros2_documentation/source/ROS-Framework/How-ROS-Works.rst

 .. image:: interfaces/topics/Understanding-ROS2-Topics/images/Topic-MultiplePublisherandMultipleSubscriber.gif
    :alt: Multiple publishers and subscribers sharing topics

-Because topics behave like a bus, introspection tools can join the same stream without changing the original publishers or subscribers.
+Because any number of subscribers can listen to the same topic, introspection tools such as ``ros2 topic echo`` can inspect the stream without changing the original publishers or subscribers.

 For more information, see :doc:`About topics <interfaces/About-Topics>`.

 Services